 Littered with bodies and loaded with gleefully elaborate action setpieces, The Long Kiss Goodnight plays like a distaff version of the Bourne series, only it’s not so self-serious, it takes less than a collective six hours to make its point, and Shane Black—a maestro of concept and clever profanity (see No. 4 below)—bothered to write witty dialogue that isn’t entirely expository.

-Anchored by nudge-nudge-wink-wink performances from Geena Davis (whose Caine alter ego Charlie Baltimore is even badder than Kill Bill’s Bride), SAMUEL L. JACKSON (yes, he gets to yell a lot) and a fine supporting cast that includes Brian Cox (who delivers a diatribe about the grooming habits of a lap dog that is alone worth the price of admission), The Long Kiss Goodnight delivers what Larry King describes in a cameo as “one helluva Christmas.”
+Anchored by nudge-nudge-wink-wink performances from Geena Davis (whose Caine alter ego Charlie Baltimore is even badder than Kill Bill’s Bride), SAMUEL L. JACKSON (yes, he yells a lot) and a fine supporting cast that includes Brian Cox (who delivers a diatribe about the grooming habits of a lap dog that is alone worth the price of admission), The Long Kiss Goodnight delivers what Larry King describes in a cameo as “one helluva Christmas.”

 5. L.A.
 Confidential (1997)